xuankimtran/docs-1/pages/katalon-studio/docs/associated-ADO-Test-Case-IDs.md

 ## Execute Test Suite containing Associated Test Cases

-Before you execute a test suite containing associated test cases, ensure you already [Enable the Integration and Perform Authentication](https://docs.katalon.com/katalon-studio/docs/azure-devops-test-plans.html#enable-the-integration-and-perform-authentication) with ADO and [create your Test Data](https://docs.katalon.com/katalon-studio/docs/manage-test-data.html).
+Before you execute a test suite containing associated test cases, ensure you already enable ADO integration.
+To learn more about ADO integration, see [Enable the Integration and Perform Authentication](https://docs.katalon.com/katalon-studio/docs/azure-devops-test-plans.html#enable-the-integration-and-perform-authentication).

 **In Azure Test Plans**: